Top Specialized Fields in the Interior Design Industry

 9. Set Design

-A set design specialist designs and creates the sets used by performing artists, movies makers, and for theatre plays.
+A set design specialist designs and creates the sets used by performing artists, movie makers, and theatre plays.
 Also referred to as ‘scenic design’, most of a set designer’s job is in the field of entertainment, though there are a few other industries that employ the services of these specialists.

 The magnitude of a set designer’s job varies and may be as simple as just setting up furniture on a stage, or as complex as recreating an intricate location like the interior of a spaceship or the entire indoor space of a medieval castle.

-As a professional set designer, you must possess spatial sensitivity and have a knowledge regarding functionality and artistic aesthetics.
+As a professional set designer, you must possess spatial sensitivity and have knowledge regarding functionality and artistic aesthetics.
 You will find these qualities among the most successful set designers.
 The design process includes reading scripts and ‘living’ in the story, researching extensively on the narrative, and paying careful attention to the settings and background descriptions.

 While creating set designs for today’s movie and theatre production may be less challenging for set designing, there is a need to still explore and investigate by making physical visits to a location or through studies of journals, photographs, and books.